amit-upadhyay-IT/redesigned/README.md

 # redesigned-blog

-A clone from jekyll official repo for https://amit-upadhyay-it.github.io repo because this supports localhost.
+A clone from jekyll official repo for working on localhost.

 use this:

-`bundle exec jekyll serve`
+`$ bundle exec jekyll serve`

+after

-after `bundle install`
+`$ bundle install`